-He kept asking to "meet someone who's actually changed," but his therapist never introduced him to anyone, so Shurka quit five years after his first session, a 21-year-old with serious mental problems.
+He kept asking to "meet someone who's actually changed," but his therapist never introduced him to anyone, so Shurka quit five years after his first session, by then a 21-year-old with serious mental problems.
 He says it took him two years to "recover from the trauma of the therapy."

 Now Shurka is an activist in the battle against conversion therapy and a strategist for the National Center for Lesbian Rights (NCLR)'s "Born Perfect" campaign.
 Pushing through legislation to end conversion therapies is an important part of his job: "We want to end the stigma.
 We want people to understand that being homosexual is normal."

 His father has, meanwhile, apologized.
 "He's accepting it now, but he wishes I wasn't an activist," Shurka says.
 But that is his son's passion.
 "It is weird that we live in the United States where gay marriage is legal and conversion therapy is legal at the same time," says Shurka, adding that "as long as people are still questioning our existence, there will still be stigmas in society."